Millions of Americans suffer trips, slips, and falls each year, resulting in over 800,000 hospitalizations for fall-related injuries.

 Trips, slips, and falls are generally pursued as premises liability cases.
 These are built on the premise that the victim’s accident was caused by the land or property owner’s negligence in proper maintenance and upkeep of their property.

 Laws that dictate the responsibility of land and property owners to appropriately maintain their premises vary by state.
-In many states, property owners are required to maintain their property such that there is no unreasonable risk of harm.
+In many states, property owners are required to maintain their property such that there is no unreasonable risk of harm, meaning that they must provide safe conditions.

 Depending on your state’s laws, this may include business owners, homeowners, merchants, and other public or private property owners.